 According to the latest Federal Bureau of Investigation (FBI) report:

-The national recovery rate of stolen vehicles -- 52% -- is at 30-year low.
-With this drop, nearly half of the vehicles stolen in 2011 were never returned to their owners – amounting to 371,800 vehicles.
+The national recovery rate of stolen vehicles is 54%.
+Nearly half of the vehicles stolen in 2012 were never returned to their owners – amounting to 331,684 vehicles.

 Most car thieves are part of extremely organized crime rings and know how to steal any car they want.
 Locked doors won't stop them and security systems don't scare them off.